DanielCohenn/ML-DL_projects/README.md

 ### Set-up phase:
 1. please follow and exexcute all the commands in part 1 for uploading kaggle dataset to google colab enviroment.
 2. make sure to downlaod kaggle.jason token api from kaggle website (second row) and upload it to google colab.
+### Notes:
+1. For checking if our model is overfitting or underfitting the data we ploted Loss curve and Accuracy curve.
 ## Project #2: Benign or Malignant tumor (with sklearn library)
 In this project I built a machine learning model using SVM algorithm with a polynomial kernel for the prevention of underfitting a data with multi dimensional features that can not be represented in a linear way.